hanshenrik32/mythtv-controller/README.md

 cd mythtv-controller
 tar -zxf mythtv-controller-0.33.6.tar.gz

-Now you have to create a database, called mythtvcontroller use mysql to create the database.
-Rember to check the password in the config file. 'createdb.sql' textfelt 'PASSWORD HERE' BEFORE run.
+Rember to check the password in the config file (/etc/mythtv-controller.conf) BEFORE run

-mysql -u root -p < createdb.sql

 Now it is time to install mythtv-controller by doing.